 The portrait, which was widely exhibited and admired in Watts’s lifetime, now joins the collection of the Watts Gallery, the museum established by the artist in 1904.

-Painted by Watts for his own Collection; retained until 1901 when sold to Baron Wantage (the sitter's cousin) his collection at Lockinge House, Berkshire; by family descent until 1945 when given by C.L Loyd to Lady Violet Benson (the sitter's da
+Retained by artist; sold to Baron Wantage in 1901; by family descent until 1945 when given by C.L Loyd to Lady Violet Benson (the sitter’s daughter); thence by descent.

 Tuesday – Sunday, 11am – 5pm Closed Mondays (except Bank Holidays)